Percentage of post-discharge community care within 7 days following discharge from acute specialised mental health inpatient services

 Target

-The 2023 target for percentage of post-discharge community care within 7 days following discharge from acute specialised mental health inpatient services is ≥ 75.0 per cent.
+The 2024 target percentage of post-discharge community care within seven days following discharge from acute specialised mental health inpatient services is ≥75.0 per cent.
 Improved or maintained performance is demonstrated by a result equal to or above target.

 Results